-- CPD maintains connections with City Agencies and Departments on City Service Requests and community collaborations. - OCP is in the process of strengthening partnerships with City agencies like the Department of Family Support Services.
+CPD maintains connections with City Agencies and Departments on City Service Requests and community collaborations.

+- OCP is in the process of strengthening partnerships with City agencies like the Department of Family Support Services, OEMC and CCSC. - Operation Clean continued with another successful season.

-• Operation Clean will continue be reevaluated for the 2024 season.
+• Operation Clean will continue be reevaluated for the 2025 season.